maveniverse/site-001/content/en/blog/cstamas/2025/03/life-of-maven-artifact.md

 ```

 In short, when Maven is looking up some artifact, it will start in session, then in local repositories, and finally
 will try to get it from remote repositories.
-Each "actor" except for Session may (and usually is) deals with multiple
+Each "actor" except for Session may deal (and usually is) with multiple
 actual repositories.
-As mentioned above, Local Repositories may be a list (lookup with iterate thru all of them in
+As mentioned above, Local Repositories may be a list of directories (lookup with iterate thru all of them in
-list order), and Remote Repositories also may contain several repository definitions as well.
-In "basic" case, user
+list order), and Remote Repositories also may contain several remote repository definitions as well.
+In "most basic" case, user
 have one local repository and Maven Central as remote repository.
 Also, one can see, that "fastest" lookup is the one
-from Session, then Local Repositories and finally the slowest is to get an artifact from remote.
+from Session, then Local Repositories and finally the slowest is to get an artifact from Remote Repositories that involves
+some sort of transport (HTTPS usually).

 When we say **artifact is resolvable**, we mean that required artifact can be retrieved by one of the `lookup` calls.
-If a required artifact is not resolvable, build failure is the expected outcome.
+If a required artifact is non-resolvable, build failure is the expected outcome.

-Also, as can be seen, "limited Maven sessions" (when you narrow subprojects being built by any means), will still must
+Also, as can be seen, "limited Maven sessions" (when you narrow subprojects being built by any means) still must
-have inter-subproject dependencies resolvable.
+have existing inter-subproject dependencies resolvable.
 Given you are narrowing the session, you must make sure this is fulfilled
 as well.
-Easiest way to do it is by `install`ing, as then locally built artifacts becomes available "across sessions"
+Easiest way to do it is by `install`ing, as then locally built artifacts becomes available across multiple sessions
-by being present in Local Repositories.
-This does not pose any problem when rebuilding, as you can see in call diagram,
+(Maven CLI invocations) by being present in Local Repositories.
+This does not pose any problem when rebuilding, as you
-that if artifact present in both places, Session and local repositories, Session is preferred.
+can see in call diagram, artifact if present in both places, in this example in Session and Local Repositories,
+Session is asked first ("wins" over right hand ones).

+### When to install?

+Usually you want to install to keep things simple.
+People advising "do not install!" usually justify their decision by
+some colloquial "facts" like "I don't want to pollute my local repository".
+That justification is a red herring as can be seen
+above: this implies that these people **are married to their local repository**.
+They insist on keeping "pristine" something
+that is part of "planned maintenance".
+This justification is just wrong, or, it may reflect those users confusion what
+Local Repositories are about.
+Local repositories are just almost the same the part of project(s) you are working on, like
+checkouts.

+{{% alert title="Story time" color="info" %}}

+One of the praised new Maven 4 feature is `-r` resumption option, that makes you able that in case of, for example, Unit
+Test failure, "fix the UT and continue from where you failed", and it works without invoking `install`.
+Well, the truth
+is that this is achieved by adding a new Maven 4 feature: project wide local repository (as opposed to user wide
+local repository, as known in Maven 3).
+The praised feature works, in a way that Maven do installs after all, even if
+you did not tell it to do so.
+So what gives?

+Of course, this is not critique of a new, and a really handy feature, am just explaining what happens "behind the curtains".

+{{% /alert %}}

+Moral of the story: you don't want to keep your local repository "pristine".
+And Maven 4 installs even if you don't tell
+it do so.
+Hence, you can calmly do the same thing while using Maven 3 and just following the "best practices" explained
+here and elsewhere.
+Again, flushing caches is part of planned maintenance.

+Installing is also needed, in case you work on a chain of projects, that depend on each other.
+And example can be Maven
+and Resolver: if there is a bug, that needs Resolver code changes, there is no other ways than installing one and
+building another, that picks up fixed and installed artifacts from Local Repositories (to be honest, there are, but you
+don't want to do what my fencing teacher told: "reach your left hand pocket with your right hand"... well, you can, but
+why would you?).

+Ultimately, it is up to developer (the Maven user, but same stands for CI script as well) that needs to be "aware", and
+just make sure "clean slate" build works and produces what it needs to produce, of course by proper uses of caches and proxies to
+not bash publicly available Remote Repositories.
+If "by chance" a year-old SNAPSHOT ends up in your build, you have other
+problems as well.

-## When to clean?
+### When to clean?

-## When not to clean?
+### When not to clean?

 ## Practical examples

-## mvn clean install vs mvn verify
+### mvn clean install vs mvn verify

-## Changing branches
+### Changing branches

+### A morning routine

+## Conclusion